ohcnetwork/care_analytics_sql/Care/Inventory/inventory_report_pallium.md

 ORDER BY
     fl.name,
     pk.name,
-    expiration_date;
+    p.expiration_date;
 ```

 ## Notes
-- Results are ordered by location, then stock name.
+- Results are ordered by location, followed by stock name and expiry

 *Last updated: 2026-06-29*